tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 ### Interaction with Encrypted Client Hello {#ech}

-Client TLS libraries and applications use Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}} to prevent passive observation of the intended server identity in the TLS handshake which requires also deploying encrypted DNS (DNS over TLS), otherwise a passive listener can observe DNS queries (or responses) and infer same server identity that was being protected with ECH.
+Client TLS libraries and applications can use Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}} to prevent passive observation of the intended server identity in the TLS handshake which requires also deploying encrypted DNS (DNS over TLS), otherwise a passive listener can observe DNS queries (or responses) and infer same server identity that was being protected with ECH.
 ECH uses HPKE for public key encryption.

 ECH MUST incorporate support for hybrid post-quantum KEMs to protect against the 'Harvest Now, Decrypt Later' attack.